Skip to main content

 • LET (Latest End Time): latest the task can end

-• Buffer: LAT − EAT; the amount of time a task can be delayed without impact
+• Total Float: LAT − EAT; the amount of time a task can be delayed without delaying the project end date

 Calculating the Plan